Old Stratford: Location

 The village lies immediately north of where the Watling Street crossed the River Great Ouse; just south of this crossing point is the town of Stony Stratford in Milton Keynes.
 (The ford was replaced by a causeway and stone bridge many years ago).
 The Ouse forms the boundary of the civil parish with that of Stony Stratford and also that between Northamptonshire and Buckinghamshire.
 The village is located adjacent to the junction of the A5 (northwards towards Towcester and southwards towards Milton Keynes), the A422 (westwards towards Buckingham) and the A508 (northwards towards Northampton).

 History

 The Buckingham Arm of the Grand Union Canal passed through the village but has been disused since 1964.
 There remains a "Wharf Lane" and signs of the path of the old canal through the village towards Buckingham.

 Facilities

-The village has a few local facilities (two motor dealers, a Chinese takeaway, an Indian restaurant and a corner shop), and relies on Stony Stratford and Milton Keynes for a broader range of shops as well as for its medical, financial and other professional needs.
+The village has a few local facilities (two motor dealers, a Chinese takeaway, a fried chicken takeway and a corner shop), and relies on Stony Stratford and Milton Keynes for a broader range of shops as well as for its medical, financial and other professional needs.

 There is a primary school part of West Northamptonshire Council local education authority.
 The nearest secondary school is in Deanshanger.